KamilPiet/alphavantage-etl/README.md

 This is a simple ETL pipeline written in Python that pulls data from the [Alpha Vantage](https://www.alphavantage.co/) API,
 loads it into a PostgreSQL database and visualizes it using Plotly and Datapane.
-It can run as an Apache Airflow DAG or inside a Docker container as an AWS Lambda function.
+It can run as an Apache Airflow DAG, inside a Docker container as an AWS Lambda function or on any machine runnig Linux.

 The resulting price report provides an overview of the recent and historical daily exchange rate of USD
-to the selected currency, as well as the recent and historical daily price of the selected stock or ETF
+against selected currency, as well as the recent and historical daily price of the selected security
 in both USD and the selected currency.
-This report can be helpful in analyzing price trends
+This report can be helpful in analyzing price trends of securities
-of stocks or ETFs in currencies other than the USD.
+in currencies other than USD.

 ## Technologies used